devanshumevada/covid_cases_tracker_voice_assistant/README.md

 # Covid-19 Cases India Tracker

 This application gives nationwide and state-wise Covid-19 cases numbers.
 This application returns Number of Active cases, deaths, confirmed cases and cured patients using voice commands.
-The data is extracted from the web using the BeautifulSoup library.
+The data is scraped from the web using BeautifulSoup.

 ## Example Commands
 1. Nationwide data commands: 'Get the total number of confirmed cases nationwide' , 'Get the number of deaths nationwide', 'Get the number of active cases nationwide', 'Get the number of patients discharged nationwide'